Dec 17, 2012

 'You Made it Weird' with Pete Holmes: Episode 39 - Matt Besser

 MATT BESSER: (1h 34m 20s) I watched the show 'Touch' with Kiefer Sutherland.
-I kinda dig that its very Improvy.
+I kinda dig that its very improvy.
 Yeah the whole concept of numbers and strings

 PETE HOLMES: Why does that show 'Touch' resonate?
-Its such a simple idea
+It's such a simple idea

 BESSER: Because things connect.
-Its funny to connect like things.
+It's funny to connect like things.
 Connecting like things going back to what I was saying earlier - You have a set up, you draw an analogy or a metaphor and go to that.
 That's the same thing with connecting things, you're going "See this thing way over here and this thing they have this in common and sometimes that produces a laugh pointing that out.
 Or its at the very least interesting

 HOLMES: What I feel 'Touch' did is that they took 'Lost'.
 The idea of lost and meaning and everything being meaningful.
 They just took it off the island and put it in the real world.
 What if everything that happened meant something.
 That's what we want, that's what we yearn for...